ropensci/roweb3/content/blog/2025-05-09-ror/index.md

 ### ROR support in {pkgdown}

-The [pkgdown package](https://pkgdown.r-lib.org/) creates a documentation website for your package based on its metadata and documentation.
+The [pkgdown package](https://pkgdown.r-lib.org/), maintained by Hadley Wickham, creates a documentation website for your package based on its metadata and documentation.
-Since its [2.1.2 version](https://pkgdown.r-lib.org/news/index.html#new-features-2-1-2), ROR IDs in DESCRIPTION are transformed into icons, similar to ORCID IDs.
+Since its [2.1.2 version](https://pkgdown.r-lib.org/news/index.html#new-features-2-1-2), ROR IDs in `DESCRIPTION` are transformed into icons, similar to ORCID IDs.

-The sidebar of [pkgdown's own website](https://pkgdown.r-lib.org/index.html) includes an ROR icon near Posit's name.
+The sidebar of [tinkr's website](https://docs.ropensci.org/tinkr/index.html) includes a ROR icon near rOpenSci name.

 ## Support for ROR icons?